roumilb/wp_admin_notif_center/readme.txt

 == Changelog ==

-= 2.0 =
+= 2.2 =
-* Added a new feature to set a white list of words that will always display the notifications
+* The extension has now it's own menu
-* Fixed settings not applied directly after the configuration is saved
+* Configuration as a better display
-* Fixed some issue with the configuration saving process
+* Cleaner code architecture